I do like Seagull outboards and yes you do always get someone that thinks that they are old and smelly,

-The little model forty series, comprised of the models, F, FV, FVP and LS.
+The little model forty series, comprised of the models, F, FV, FVP.

 This information is mostly supposition, as pretty much no paperwork survives from British Seagull.

 Model F, 40cc seems to be the first motor that started the forty series, but shouldn't be confused with the much later model F,

 the original F has an Amal carburettor and choke cover, the cover is very similar to a Amal cover on the 102 Seagull.

 My FVP has always been very reliable, I would have liked to have done something to improve the rusted drive tube,

 but as its almost impossible to remove on this motor without doing major damage.